agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 * Fix `plot_kde` for circular variables.
 This involves analysing ArviZ KDE computation and understanding why its functionning is not ideal in a circular setting.
 * Write documentation for the new arguments.
 * Improve general aspect of trace plot.

+Please be sure to contact me for suggestions and comments.
+Have a great weekend!